What is Inflammation?

 Reducing Inflammatory Foods

 Bad fats include refined seed and vegetable oils, such as soybean oil, cottonseed oil, and corn oil.
-Not only are these fats full of inflammatory omega-6 fatty acids, they are also extracted with lots of chemicals.
+Not only are these fats full of inflammatory omega-6 fatty acids, it also extracted them with lots of chemicals.
 The absolute worst type of fat to look out for is trans fat.

 For example, half of a cinnamon roll may only have 0.45 grams of trans fat, so the company does not have to claim the trans fats in the serving (they are only legally required to put it on the label if it has 0.5 grams or more of trans fat).
 But if you eat a whole cinnamon roll, you get almost a gram of trans fat.
 All health professionals agree that trans fats are terrible for you and should be avoided at all costs, so read the ingredients in your food and avoid hydrogenated oils.

 Researchers are increasingly linking sugar with inflammation.
-Most Americans have no idea how much sugar they’re consuming.
+Most Americans do not know how much sugar they’re consuming.
 It’s easy to lose track when sugar is hidden in virtually every processed food product!
 I have even seen sugar in plain canned beans.
 By far the worst culprit is high fructose corn syrup, but food manufacturers hide sugar under many tricky names.
 This article gives a rundown on hidden sugars, and on the right hand side of the page there is a list of 61 names for sugar.

 Processed foods are typically so tasty because they have some combination of bad fats, sugar, and refined carbohydrates.
 These are the exact prerequisites for inflammation.
 The more you can do to avoid packaged food and eat real, whole foods, the better off you are in terms of inflammation.